DavorJ94/credit-card-app-test/README.md

 # Credit Card App Test

-Still needs to be finished with routing each component.
+Still needs to be finished with routing of each component.